cztomsik/graffiti/docs/packaging.md

 # Packaging

+**This is very outdated & likely not true anymore but it's still possible to build a package using electron-builder, it's just that the information here might not be exact/complete**

 ## Build optimized version native module (optional)
 Compiling rust takes forever so by default we build in dev mode.
 There's not a huge difference in performance but it's way smaller so it's something you probably want to do before shipping your app.
 All what you need to do